 - Wrap the dough tightly in plastic wrap and refrigerate for at least 1 hour and up to 2 days.

 Assemble and bake the hand pies:

-- Peel and core the apple and cut it into thin slices no more than a 1/4-inch thick.
+- Peel and core the apple and cut it into thin slices no more than ¼ inch thick.
 Put the apple slices in a bowl and toss with the teaspoon of lemon juice to prevent browning.

 - Line a large baking sheet with parchment paper.

-- Working with half the dough at a time, roll the dough out to an 1/8-inch thickness on a floured work surface.
+- Working with half the dough at a time, roll the dough out to a ⅛-inch thickness on a floured work surface.
 This is a sticky dough; flour the surface of the dough and the work surface as necessary to keep it from sticking.
-Using a large 3 & 1/2 to 4 & 1/2-inch round pastry cutter, cut out as many circles as you can.
-(Can also use a wide rimmed drinking glass.)
+Using a large 3 & ½ to 4 & ½-inch round pastry cutter, cut out as many circles as you can.
+(Can also use a wide-rimmed drinking glass.)

-- Put about 2 tsp of pastry cream in the center of each circle of dough, spreading it out slightly but not getting it too close to the edges of the dough.
-Top the pastry cream with about 2 tsp of apple butter and 1 slice of apple.
-Fold the dough over the filling to form a half moon shape and press the edges together gently with your fingers.
-Lay the pie on the parchment covered baking sheet and press the edges together with the tongs of a fork to seal.
+- Put about 2 teaspoons of pastry cream in the center of each circle of dough, spreading it out slightly but not getting it too close to the edges of the dough.
+Top the pastry cream with about 2 teaspoons of apple butter and 1 slice of apple.
+Fold the dough over the filling to form a half-moon shape and press the edges together gently with your fingers.
+Lay the pie on the parchment-covered baking sheet and press the edges together with the tongs of a fork to seal.
 Repeat with the remaining pies and dough, re-rolling the scraps of dough, until you have approximately 18-20 pies.

 - Cover the pies loosely with plastic wrap and refrigerate for at least 1 hour, and up to 12 hours.